thiagodff/Be-The-Hero/README.md

 ## Getting started

-1. Clone this repo using `git clone https://github.com/thiagodff/be-the-hero`
+1. Clone this repo using `git clone https://github.com/thiagodff/Be-The-Hero`
-2. Move yourself to the appropriate directory: `cd be-the-hero`<br />
+2. Move yourself to the appropriate directory: `cd Be-The-Hero`<br />

 ### Getting started with the backend server